Diesel News - Events, Highlights, and more!

 Ford Guys, We’ve Got You Covered

-If you’re looking for a cosmetically-appealing means of dressing up your ’17-newer Ford Super Duty’s rear differential, Banks’ Ram Air Cover looks the part.
+If you’re looking for a cosmetically-appealing means of dressing up your ’17-newer F-250’s rear differential, Banks’ Ram Air Cover looks the part.
 But more importantly, it outperforms the stock diff cover—and it accomplishes the feat using less fluid.
 Banks’ patented design offers superior fluid and aerodynamics, and cools five times better than flat-backs!
 Going further between service intervals and using less gear oil means you’ll save money while extending gear life.
-Banks’ Ram Air Cover retails for $395 and is available for ’17-newer F-250’s with the HD Tow Package, Tremor trim, and SRW F-350’s with the Dana M275 rear axle.
+Banks’ Ram Air Cover’s retail price is $395.
+It’s available with the HD Tow Package, Tremor trim, and SRW F-350s with the Dana M275 rear axle.

 Source: https://www.bankspower.com/